liangzheng816/OfficeDocs-SharePoint/migration/mm-prerequisites.md

 Migration Manager agent sends requests to and receives responses from these endpoints.
 They can never call Migration Manager.

 Two endpoints, https://production.odyssey.ops.mover.io and https://production-wus2-signalr.service.signalr.net, are used for SignalR connections.
-Migration Manager agent won’t open a port to accept remote connections.
+Migration Manager agent doesn't open a port to accept remote connections.

 |Required endpoints                                     |For |
 |:------------------------------------------------------|:---|